maiziezhoulab/Maiziezhoulab.github.io/_pages/LabNews.md

 ## Invited Talk
+- **March.
+27, 2025**
+  Maizie is invited to give a seminar talk titled *“Domain identification, integration, and 3D reconstruction with spatial transcriptomics data”* on Friday, May 02, 2025, at the Department of Computer Science of Hong Kong Baptist University.
 - **Dec.
 12, 2022**
   Maizie is invited to speak at the 2nd Annual Spatial Biology Congress.
 - **Nov.
 14, 2022**